York ham

 York ham (jambon d'York, formerly often called "Yorkshire ham") is a characteristic type of ham that originated in Yorkshire, England.
-Like Parma or Westphalian ham, it is made by a dry curing process, but unlike them it is eaten cooked.
+Like prosciutto or Westphalian ham, it is made by a dry curing process, but unlike them it is eaten cooked.
 At its best it is widely considered one of the finest hams.
 However, it has never enjoyed protected designation of origin status, and has been imitated in many places.
-Various productions, some of doubtful quality, have been sold as York hams.
-Contrary to common belief, York hams did not originate in the City of York.
+Various productions, some of doubtful nature, have been sold as York hams.
+Contrary to common assumptions, York hams did not originate in the City of York.

 Gastronomic reputation

-In his classic Le guide culinaire (1921) Auguste Escoffier said it was difficult to decide what was the best ham in the world, but the preference should go to the Prague ham for serving hot and the York ham for serving cold, although the latter was excellent hot too.
+In his classic Le guide culinaire (1921), Auguste Escoffier said it was difficult to decide what was the best ham in the world, but the preference should go to the Prague ham for serving hot and the York ham for serving cold, although the latter was excellent hot too.